-This module provides an introduction to the ancient cultures of Anatolia (Asia Minor/Modern Turkey) and their history, archaeology and art.
+This lecture-only module provides an introduction to the ancient cultures of Anatolia (Asia Minor/modern Turkey) and the history, archaeology and art.
 The diverse people of this important Mediterranean region are less well-known than their Near Eastern counterparts to the south and Greek contemporaries to the west, but equally impressive.
-Beginning with the Hittites and covering kingdoms from the mountains of Urartu, to Phrygia, Lydia, and the Ionian coast, we will also examine the reality behind Herodotus’ tales of legendary kings, including Midas, Croesus, and Cyrus the Great.
+Beginning with the Hittites and covering kingdoms from the mountains of Urartu, to Phrygia, Lydia, and the Ionian coast, we will also examine the reality behind Herodotus’ tales of legendary kings (including Midas, Croesus, and Cyrus the Great).

-This lecture-only module comprises of one lecture per week over one term commencing in September 2021.
+This lecture-only module comprises of one lecture per week over one term.

-Please check our website www.histories-humanities.tcd.ie/shortcourses after 16 August for updates on enrolment dates and term dates.
+Please check our website for updates on enrolment and term dates at: www.histories-humanities.tcd.ie/shortcourses

-You may apply online or by phone* as follows:
+You may apply online or by telephone as follows:

-ONLINE: You may register and pay by credit/debit card online at www.histories-humanities.tcd.ie/shortcourses AFTER enrolments open for each term.
+Online: Register and pay by credit/debit card online after enrolments open at: www.histories-humanities.tcd.ie/shortcourses

 By telephone: Text ‘APPLY FOR COURSE’ to +353 (0)87 2572015* and you will receive a call back confirming your registration.
 The phone will be busy during the application period so responses may be delayed.
 Please do not call to enroll for this course.

 Telephone Number+353 (0)1 896 8589